 Qualifications and Requirements for Admission

 Students may apply for admission to any semester (fall, spring, or summer).
-Any well-qualified applicant with a baccalaureate degree from an accredited college or university may apply for admission to the Institute.
-In general, students should have at least a 3.20 cumulative GPA at the undergraduate level and have majored in political science, international affairs, history, economics, or other related humanities fields; or have experience in foreign affairs, national security, intelligence, or related areas.
+In general, any well-qualified applicant may apply for admission to the Institute.
+Applicants for the MA program should have at least a 3.20 cumulative GPA at the undergraduate level and have majored in political science, international affairs, history, economics, or other related humanities fields; or have experience in foreign affairs, national security, intelligence, or related areas.
 Students who do not meet these standards may be admitted and assigned additional coursework.

 For M.A. applicants, the Institute's Admissions Committee also evaluates the following: a current resumé, two essays, three recommendation forms, and GRE/TOEFL scores.